Fried Egg Jellyfish in Malta | Cotylorhiza Tuberculata

 What do Fried Egg Jellyfish eat

-• They reproduce in warm waters, asexually producing tiny medusae (aka baby jellies).
+• They reproduce in warm waters, asexually producing tiny medusae (also known as baby jellies).

-• Researchers think their short life cycle is an adaption to their highly seasonal environment.
+• Researchers think their short life cycle is an adaptation to their highly seasonal environment.

 Older Post